An Alternative Trajectory for Generative AI: Domain-specific superintelligence

 \section{Domain-specific superintelligence}

-Having shown the limits of scale and by synthesizing the three pillars discussed thus far: high-quality data, robust abstractions, and advanced neurosymbolic reasoning methods, as well as the DSS building blocks in the previous section, we arrive at the core proposal of this alternative trajectory: the creation of DSS societies.
+Having shown the limits of scale and by synthesizing the three pillars discussed thus far: high-quality data, robust abstractions, and advanced neurosymbolic reasoning, as well as DSS building blocks, we arrive at the core proposal of this alternative trajectory: the creation of DSS societies.
+The previous section introduced DSS as specialized systems that achieve superhuman depth within bounded domains.
+This section focuses on the next level of organization: how many such DSS models can be composed, coordinated, and verified as a collective intelligence system.

-A DSS is not merely a ``fine-tuned'' model; it is a specialized system where an SLM is trained on carefully curated, high-fidelity data and reinforced by domain-specific symbolic abstractions (such as KGs, formal logical systems, simulation engines, etc.).
-Whereas a generalist LLM aims for ``good enough'' performance across infinite tasks, a DSS aims for superhuman depth within one domain.
-By narrowing the scope, we can ensure that the resulting model does not just memorize patterns but understands the causal and logical structures of its field, achieving a level of reliability and deep reasoning that eludes generalist models.